powersj/powersj.io/content/journey/influxdata.md

 ---
 title: InfluxData
 subtitle:
-weight: 1
+weight: 2
 date_start: Sep 2021
-date_end: Current
+date_end: Sep 2024
 image: img/influxdata/influxdata.png
 ---

+### InfluxData

-### Senior Software Engineer & Engineering Manager
+#### Senior Software Engineer & Engineering Manager

 Maintainer of the open-source, Go project [Telegraf][1].
-Engage and assist customers, review community pull requests and issues, and produce meaningful enhances and bug fixes to promote the health of the project.
+Engaged and assisted customers, reviewed community pull requests and issues, and produced meaningful enhances and bug fixes to promote the health of the project.

-Wrote and maintain [influxctl][6], CLI tooling to manage InfluxDB v3 Clustered and Dedicated instances.
+Wrote and maintained [influxctl][6], CLI tooling to manage InfluxDB v3 Clustered and Dedicated instances.

-Manage both the team responsible for Telegraf and a contracting agency's tasks, headcount, and priorities used for other products.
+Managed both the team responsible for Telegraf and a contracting agency's tasks, headcount, and priorities used for other products.

-Also maintain the InfluxDB Client libraries written in [Go][2], [Python][3], and [JavaScript][4].
+Also maintained the InfluxDB Client libraries written in [Go][2], [Python][3], and [JavaScript][4].
 These libraries provide streamlined methods of sending huge amounts of data into [InfluxDB][5], the open-source time series database.